bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 #### Conductivity and Pressure Sensor End Cap

+Tools: Sandpaper, Round File

+Protective Equipment: Nitriles Gloves

 Next, do the same thing with the other end cap.
-The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 12mm diameter.
+The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 15/32".
+It may be a tight fit for the probe, so use a round file to make it the right size.

 [Picture of drilled out hole here.]

 After you have prepared each end cap, you can re-connect them to the flanges.
 Make sure everything is clean.
-Wrap the O-Ring grooves of the flange in masking tape to prevent any spillage from the next step.
+Wrap the O-Ring grooves of the flange in tape to prevent any spillage from the next step.

 #### Applying the Urethane

+Tools: Plastic Cups, Stirring Stick

+Protective Equipment: Nitrile Gloves, Safety Mask

 :+1: The urethane you are using is called Urethane 75a.
 It is specifically designed for potting of electronics and cables that are placed in seawater.

 [Picture of Urethane station here.]

-Prior to mixing the urethane, it is important to have your vacuum (if you are going to use one) and stand ready for use.
-It is recommended that you use a vacuum chamber to remove any bubbles during the curing process.

-Once you have your end caps setup, make sure that the wires are out of the way.
-Mix the two urethane components together in a 1:1 ratio.
-Start by mixing 1 cup of each at a time.
+In seperate cups, pour equal amounts of each urethane component.
+You should use a minimum of three ounces of each.
+Using less may not be enough to generate the exothermic reaction needed for the curing process.
+Pour two components into one cup.
+Slowly mix with the stirring stick for two minutes and take care not to introduce bubbles.
+You will have five total minutes of working time.
+At around three minutes, the mixture will become thicker and more difficult to pour.

+To get rid of bubbles, you can use a vacuum chamber.

 Here are some (videos)[https://www.masterbond.com/resources/video-library?tid=354] on how to mix and apply two part epoxies.

 [Picture of mixture here.]

 Next, pour the urethane into each end cap until it reaches the brim of the flange.
-Turn on the vacuum chamber for about three minutes.
-Remove any remaining bubbles with a toothpick.

 [Picture of urethane and end caps here.]